 DO NOT USE A WATER SOLENOID VALVE with the COOL ARC® 40.
-When a solenoid valve closes, the pump would dead-head, causing the pump to heat up excessively leading to premature failure of the pump.
+When a solenoid valve closes, the pump dead-head, causing the pump to heat up and will lead to premature failure of the pump.

 K529-10 POWER INPUT CABLE WITH WATER AND GAS HOSES